diegommcc/digitalDLSorteR/README.md

 ## Installation

-**digitalDLSorteR** has been tested on Linux (Ubuntu 20.04 and CentOS 7.1) and macOS (Big Sur 11.4).
-So far, it can be installed from GitHub, although it will be available at CRAN coming soon.
+**digitalDLSorteR** can be installed from GitHub, although it will be available at CRAN coming soon.

 ```r
 if (!requireNamespace("devtools", quietly = TRUE))